 When the sun is at the correct position, it creates light beams due to the narrow canyon walls at the top.
 The Upper canyon is made darker and feels cooler due to the canyon walls’ height and narrowness.

 Lower Antelope Canyon has a “V” shape.
-Because it is pretty tight at the bottom and relatively open at the top, the Lower canyon has a brighter and warmer ambiance than the Upper canyon.
+Because it is pretty tight at the bottom and relatively open at the top, the Lower Canyon has a brighter and warmer ambiance than the Upper Canyon.

-Mountain Sheep Canyon
+Mountain Sheep Canyon in Page, Arizona

 Mountain Sheep Canyon offers a harsher atmosphere and arduous climb than other nearby slot canyons (Antelope Canyons and Rattlesnake Canyons).
 The journey is longer than the other canyons (approximately three-quarters of a mile) and involves some ladder climbing.